Why donate

 custom-service-worker.js

-Both files are going to be detailed in the next pages, but the high overview is:
+All the files above are going to be detailed in the next pages, but the high overview is: